manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

     from holopy import propagate, show

-:func:`holopy.propagate` is also provided as an alias to :func:`holopy.propagation.propagation`
+:func:`holopy.propagate` is provided as an alias to :func:`holopy.propagation.propagation`

 Load a hologram
 ==================

-The first thing to do is to create a :class:`holopy.hologram.Hologram` object which will store the image data of the hologram as well as metadata about the optics used in creating the hologram.
+The first thing to do is to create a :class:`holopy.core.data.Image` object which will store the image data of the hologram as well as metadata about the optics used in creating the hologram, imaging laser wavelength, the medium refractive index, and the pixel size of the camera.
 See :ref:`loading` and :ref:`metadata`.
-Usually you will specify the imaging laser wavelength, the medium refractive index, and the pixel size of the camera as the metadata.

 Reconstruct the hologram
 ========================
-To reconstruct an x-y slice you must pass (at least) the hologram and the z-distance of the reconstructed image to the function :func:`holopy.analyze.reconstruct.reconstruct`
+To reconstruct an x-y slice you must pass (at least) the hologram and the z-distance of the reconstructed image to the function :func:`holopy.propagation.propagate.propagate`

 In the following bit of code, an image 10 microns from the focal plane is reconstructed.
-The reconstruct function returns a :class:`holopy.analyze.reconstruct.Reconstruction` instance.
-Like with the :class:`holopy.hologram.Hologram` instance, this can be treated like a numpy array.

 .. sourcecode:: ipython

-    In [4]: rec_xy = reconstruct(holo, 10)
+    In [4]: rec_xy = propagate(holo, 10)

     In [6]: rec_xy.dtype
     Out[6]: dtype('complex128')

-    In [7]: rec_vol = reconstruct(holo, np.linspace(5, 15, 10))
+    In [7]: rec_vol = propagate(holo, np.linspace(5, 15, 10))

 The reconstructed image is a complex array.
 The dimensions of the imaging plane (x&y) are the first two dimensions.
 If a range of z distances are specified the array will be 3 dimensional, x, y, z.
-If the hologram is a 3d time series, the reconstructed image will be a 3d x, y, t, or 4d x, y, z, t array.

 Visualizing Reconstructions
 ============================